Probolinggo: Government

 Administration of Probolinggo city (kota) and regency (kabupaten) had repeatedly been separated and merged.
 There were separation of government of Probolinggo city (kotapraja) and regency based on Ordonantie dated 20 June 1918.
 But, according on Ordonantie 9 August 1928, the city was abolished and the area was merged again to the regency.

 Under Japanese occupation, the administrations were once again separated.
 The city (under Japanese rule, the level was called shi) mayor (shico) was Gapar Wiryosudibyo, a middle school teacher, while the regency (ken) regent was Nyais Wiryosubroto.
 Both Probolinggo (shi and ken) were under an administration of Malang-shu (residency).

 During National Revolution, on 13 August 1948 the city was abolished again and was absorbed into the regency.
 Then since the Dutch recognition of Indonesian independence, the city and regency were separated again.

 Administrative districts

-Probolinggo city consists of five districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district and its postal codes.
+Probolinggo city consists of five districts (kecamatan), tabulated below with their areas and their population totals from the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages (all classed as urban kelurahan) in each district and its postal codes.
+Each district centre has the same name as the district itself.